lrusso/webmail-lite/README.md

 ## How to install

 1) Decompress the zip file.
-2) Browse to yourmailfolder/install
+2) Browse to /install
-3) Follow the instrucions.
+3) Follow the instructions.
 4) Delete the 'install' folder.

 **SUGGESTION:** Rename the 'adminpanel' folder in order to prevent outsiders to try to figure it out your admin password.